An “enemy” at work can screw your career up.

 My enemy #1 was quite proficient in communicating to one and all that I didn’t support certain programs that were approved by the executive team.
 He was like an insidious disease trying to infect my colleagues to believe I was not a team player.
 Absolute rubbish of course but it showed the extent to which this person would go to discredit me.

 Never forget it.
-It might seem that they actually care about you and your circumstances but they don’t.
-“After me you come first” is their mantra.
+It might seem that they care about you and your circumstances but they don’t.
+“After me, you come first” is their mantra.
 They want you to let them in so you are vulnerable to a move they eventually make against you.

-Never expect they will take accountabilities their actions.
+Never expect they will take accountabilities of their actions.
 Whenever things go awry the enemy will always try and blame someone else for the screwup.
-They constantly want to be perceived as lily white to those in the organization who they believe matter and will sacrifice anyone around to enhance their position.
+They constantly want to be perceived as lily-white to those in the organization who they believe matter and will sacrifice anyone around to enhance their position.

 My enemy #1 played to the CEO incessantly and would always try to disadvantage me in front of him by criticizing the tactics my marketing organization were employing to win customers back from our competition.
 And he made it sound so condescending.

 Of course, defending against this type of attack on my part required cold-blooded arguments devoid of any emotion that could give my “friend’s” claims credibility.

 And this is the real scary thing about them.
 If you call them on any one of the aforementioned four issues they respond with shock and disbelief and will vehemently deny any culpability.
 They are pathological liars who are constantly in denial; that’s what makes them so dangerous.